mahls/outlook-email-analysis/README.md

 Outlook Email Analysis Dashboard

-This project provides a Streamlit web application for interactive analysis and visualization of email data, designed to help users understand their communication patterns, identify key topics, and perform sentiment analysis on their exported Outlook emails.
+This project provides a Streamlit-based web application designed for comprehensive analysis and visualization of personal Outlook email data.
+It enables users to gain insights into their communication patterns, identify key topics, and perform sentiment analysis.
 Features

-    Interactive Dashboard: A user-friendly web interface built with Streamlit.
+    Interactive Dashboard: A user-friendly and responsive web interface powered by Streamlit.

-    Flexible Data Loading: Supports uploading CSV/TSV files or loading from a default local file.
+    Flexible Data Ingestion: Supports uploading CSV/TSV files or automatically loading from a designated local file.

-    Date Filtering: Filter emails by a specific date range.

-    Sender Filtering: Select specific senders to analyze their communications.
+    Dynamic Filtering:

+        Date Range: Analyze emails within specified timeframes.

+        Sender: Focus on communications from particular individuals.

-    Keyword Search: Search for keywords within email subjects and bodies.
+        Keyword Search: Locate emails containing specific terms in subjects or bodies.

+    Communication Metrics:

-    Email Volume Analysis: Visualize email frequency over time (daily, monthly).
+        Email Volume Trends: Visualizations of email frequency over daily and monthly periods.

-    Activity Heatmap: See email activity by hour and day of the week.
+        Activity Heatmap: A heatmap illustrating email activity by hour and day of the week.

-    Top Senders: Identify the most active email senders.
+        Top Senders: Identification and ranking of the most prolific email senders.

-    Outlier Detection: Flag days with unusually high email volumes.
+        Outlier Detection: Automated flagging of days with unusually high email volumes.

+    Content Analysis:

-    Common Keywords: Analyze frequently used words and bigrams in subject lines.
+        Common Keywords: Extraction and visualization of frequently occurring words and bigrams in subject lines.

-    Word Cloud: Generate a visual representation of common words in email bodies.
+        Word Cloud: A visual representation of prominent terms within email bodies.

-    Named Entity Recognition (NER): Extract entities (like people, organizations, locations) from email content.
+        Named Entity Recognition (NER): Identification of entities (e.g., persons, organizations, locations) within email content.

-    Sentiment Analysis: Determine the emotional tone of emails and identify highly positive/negative communications.
+    Sentiment Analysis: Assessment of the emotional tone of emails, highlighting highly positive or negative communications.

-    Dynamic Insights: Provides a summary of key findings and behavioral patterns based on the filtered data.

-How to Run
+    Behavioral Insights: Dynamic summaries providing interpretive insights into communication patterns and potential anomalies.

+Getting Started

-Follow these steps to set up and run the Email Analysis Dashboard.
+Follow these instructions to set up and run the Email Analysis Dashboard.
 0. Export Your Emails to CSV

-To get your email data in a format suitable for this dashboard, you'll need to export it from Outlook into a CSV file.
-One way to do this is using a VBA script.
+To prepare your email data for analysis, you will need to export it from Outlook into a CSV file.
+A VBA script can facilitate this process.
 Using the Provided VBA Script

-This VBA script can be used directly within Outlook to export emails from a specified shared mailbox folder to a CSV file.
+The following VBA script can be executed directly within Outlook to export emails from a specified shared mailbox folder to a CSV file.

 Sub ExportSharedInboxEmailsToCSV()
     ' === CONFIGURATION VARIABLES ===